Gesee-y/Horizons.jl/README.md

 ### Shaders

-* **Cross-Backend Shader System**: Write shaders once and run them on any backend — even on CPU for SDL.
+* **Cross-Backend Shader System**: Write shaders once and run them on any backend, even on CPU for SDL.
 * **Custom Shader Support**: Hook into the pipeline to define your own rendering effects.

 ---